GangYang2012/heiswayi.github.io/_posts/2016-12-17-csharp-simple-serialport-singleton-class.md

 tags: [CSharp, SerialPort]
 ---

 This is my singleton class code snippet, called as `SerialPortManager` which is basically based on [System.IO.Ports.SerialPort](https://msdn.microsoft.com/en-us/library/system.io.ports.serialport(v=vs.110).aspx) class.
-I use this singleton class mostly in my small or simple C# projects for receiving data via serial communication.
-The source code is available on [my gist](https://gist.github.com/heiswayi/80eda1a6905ba4edee8bd21a45f3a22d) too!
+I created this singleton class for my own use in my small or simple C# projects for receiving data stream from a serial port, e.g. [Arduino](https://www.arduino.cc/) board.

+_The code snippet also available on [my gist](https://gist.github.com/heiswayi/80eda1a6905ba4edee8bd21a45f3a22d)._

 ### SerialPortManager.cs